Adaptively Weighted Data Augmentation Consistency Regularization for Robust Optimization under Concept Shift

 Although \Cref{eq:objective_dac_encoder_plain} with consistency regularization alone can boost the segmentation accuracy during testing (\cf \Cref{tab:ablation}), it does not take the separation between label-sparse and label-dense samples into account.
 In \Cref{sec:experiments}, we will empirically demonstrate that proper exploitation of such separation, like the formulation introduced below, can lead to improved classification performance.

-We can formalize the notion of separation between $P_0$ and $P_1$ based on the consistency regularization term (\Cref{eq:dac}) with the following assumption \footnote{ We note that although \Cref{ass:separability_sparse_dense} can be rather strong, it is only required for the separation guarantee of label-sparse and label-dense samples with high probability in \Cref{prop:spontaneous_separation_sparse_dense}, but not for the adaptive weighting algorithm introduced in \Cref{sec:ada_wac} or in practice for the experiments. }.
+We formalize the notion of separation between $P_0$ and $P_1$ with the consistency regularization (\Cref{eq:dac}) as a reference in the following assumption \footnote{ Although \Cref{ass:separability_sparse_dense} may seem to be rather strong, it is only required for the separation guarantee of label-sparse and label-dense samples with high probability in \Cref{prop:spontaneous_separation_sparse_dense}, but not for the adaptive weighting algorithm introduced in \Cref{sec:ada_wac} or in practice for the experiments. }.